Chrisjuunor/junketeer2.0/readme.md

 # Junketeer (2.0)

 This is Junketeer (2.0), a booking system for land transit.
-Why (2.0) you may ask, well Junketeer was initially a class project and so many groups submitted their various versions of what they thought Junketeer was supposed to be, mine included.
-It was a fun project and there was a whole process involved to get whatever results we all eventually submitted.
+Why (2.0), you may ask?
+Well, Junketeer was initially a class project, and so many groups submitted their various versions of what they thought Junketeer was supposed to be, mine included.
+It was a fun project, and there was a whole process involved to get whatever results we all eventually submitted.

-My group flunked. ouch! but the lessons we learned were immense and i have carried them with me ever since.
-And now, even when the project is long behind me i have decided to attempt to build it again, better this time, with the lessons I took from the time my team flunked the project.
+My group flunked—ouch!
+But the lessons we learned were immense, and I have carried them with me ever since.
+And now, even when the project is long behind me, I have decided to attempt to build it again, better this time, with the lessons I learned from the time my team flunked the project.
-It is a work in progress and is therefore open to all forms of scrutiy and judgement, I welcome them all.
+It is a work in progress and is therefore open to all forms of scrutiny and judgement, I welcome them all.
 Anyway, this is my little explanation of what this is and what it does.

 ## Content: